 There are two sliding regimes with a stick slip region between them.
-These frictional behaviour regimes can be recognised (

-Figure 5) where the time averaged maximal and minimal values of the spring forces are related to sliding velocity through the equation:
+These frictional behaviour regimes can be recognised (Figure 5) where the time-averaged maximal and minimal values of the spring forces are related to sliding velocity through the equation:

-$$F=K(X-Vt) \tag{16}$$
+$$F = K(X - V_t) \tag{16}$$

-The maximal and minimal values of the spring forces coincide in the sliding regime, but differ in the stick slip regime, clearly demonstrating this stick slip behaviour. (see

-Figure 5a).
-This dynamical behaviour has been observed both in the macroscopic, as the above described experiments show, and in the microscopic scale.
+The maximal and minimal values of the spring forces coincide in the sliding regime, but differ in the stick-slip regime, clearly demonstrating this stick-slip behaviour (see Figure 5a).
+This dynamical behaviour has been observed both in the macroscopic, as the previously described experiments-macroscopic simulations show and in the microscopic scale.

-The three frictional behaviour regimes exhibit different behaviour, with different mechanisms being responsible for the frictional behaviour observed.
-The low sliding velocity regime represents a state where thermal bond dissociation determines junction fracture rather that shear induced stress.
+The three frictional regimes exhibit different behaviour, with different mechanisms being responsible for the frictional behaviour observed.
+The low sliding velocity regime represents a state where thermal bond dissociation determines junction fracture rather than shear-induced stress.
 This regime behaviour correlates with the observation that the value of static friction depends on the time scale.
-This region is consistent with atomic scale stick slip motion of individual junctions.
-The low sliding velocity frictional regime, that is characterised by energy dissipation, is dependent on the fracture and the subsequent relaxation of junctions, rather than on viscous dissipation, as fig. 5B shows.
+This region is consistent with atomic scale stick-slip motion of individual junctions.
+The low sliding velocity frictional regime, which is characterised by energy dissipation, is dependent on the fracture and the subsequent relaxation of junctions, rather than on viscous dissipation, as Figure 5(b) shows.

-The stick slip motion region, at an intermediate sliding velocity $V \approx V_c$ , the processes of spontaneous and shear induced bond dissociation compete and produce an erratic stick slip motion.
-The stick slip region has a more regular behaviour as velocity increases $V_0 > V > V_c$ .
+In the stick-slip region, at an intermediate sliding velocity $V >> V_c$, the processes of spontaneous and shear-induced bond dissociation compete and produce an erratic stick-slip motion.
+The stick-slip region has a more regular behaviour as velocity increases $V_0 > V >> V_c$.
 Junction fracture is controlled by the effect of shear stress on the activation barrier.
 At this time the fraction of intact junctions decreases with a similar decrease of the fracture contribution to the energy dissipation.
-The net kinetic friction is relatively insensitive on the sliding velocity in this regime as the effect of the diminishing fractures contribution is counterbalanced by the viscous component of the energy dissipation.
-The system shows a cooperative behaviour where as the number of breaking bonds increases, the force on the remaining bonds increases and bond rupture synchronises producing a more consistent stick slip behaviour.
-There is a correlation between macroscopic frictional properties and a collective behaviour of microscopic bonds [14].
+The net kinetic friction is relatively insensitive to the sliding velocity in this regime as the effect of the diminishing fractures contribution is counterbalanced by the viscous component of the energy dissipation.
+The system shows a cooperative behaviour, where as the number of breaking bonds increases the force on the remaining bonds increases and bond rupture synchronises, thus producing a more consistent stick-slip behaviour.
+There is a correlation between macroscopic frictional properties and a collective behaviour of microscopic bonds (Budakian and Putterman, 2000).